espruino/EspruinoDocs/info/Debugger.md

 * KEYWORDS: Debug,Debugger,Debugging,Finding Problems

+This page describes the built-in debugger.
+You might also want to check out:

+* [Debugging Tips](/Debugging) for more general information on debugging code in Espruino.
+* [Advanced Debug (SWD)](/AdvancedDebug) for information on debugging and developing with the Espruino interpreter itself (using a hardware debugger)

 [[http://youtu.be/2ODoIpnTDA4]]

 As of Espruino 1v81, there is now a built-in text mode debugger, which allows you to step through your code line by line.
 The commands used are almost identical to those in GDB.